Your August Horoscope Is Here & Your Life Is About To Feel Easier

 ADVERTISEMENT

-Chances are, people will magnetize towards you as you express yourself authentically and transparently, and this could lead to you garnering a new fan base, helping you not feel as alone.
+Chances are, people will magnetise towards you as you express yourself authentically and transparently, and this could lead to you garnering a new fan base, helping you not feel as alone.

 With Mercury and Mars both in Virgo this month, you’re being asked to pay attention to the nitty gritty details in your career that you often overlook.
 Make sure you’re sticking to your budget and not being overly generous at this time, because Venus’ retrograde in Leo can make it easy to overcompensate in order to gain approval, which could lead to you overspending.